 According to UNESCO, approximately 600 languages have disappeared in the last century.
 More alarmingly, they continue to disappear at a rate of one language every two weeks.
 If this pace continues, up to 90 percent of the world’s languages are likely to disappear before the end of this century.

-In the United States, according to the Indigenous Language Institute, there were more than 300 indigenous languages.
-Today, about 175 remain, although this number may shrink to 20 by 2050 if efforts aren’t made to preserve these languages.
+In the United States, there once was more than 300 indigenous languages, according to the Indigenous Language Institute, Today, about 175 remain, although this number is estimated to shrink to 20 by 2050 if efforts aren’t made to preserve these languages.

 To raise awareness of the important contribution languages make to the world’s rich cultural diversity, the United Nations declared 2019 the Year of Indigenous Languages.
 To join the conversation, follow the hashtag #IY2019.